Skip to main content

 API quality tools that produce flaky results get disabled.
 The pattern is always the same:

-1. Tool reports 5 issues on Monday
+1. The tool reports 5 issues on Monday

 3. Team stops trusting the tool

-4. Team disables the tool in CI
+4. Team turns off the tool in CI

 5. API quality degrades silently